mavvos/SpotifyGlobal/README.md

 </div>
 <hr>
 <h3>🔨 How It Works</h3>
-This script works registering key presses with <i>keyboard</i> and using <i>pywinauto</i> to send the equivalent hotkey command to the Spotify application.
+This script works recording key presses with <i>keyboard</i> and using <i>pywinauto</i> to send the equivalent hotkey command to the Spotify application.
-Because it doesn't use Spotify's API, it's completely functional for all Spotify accounts.
+Because it doesn't use Spotify API, it's completely functional for all Spotify accounts.
-And because the command is sent <b>only</b> to the Spotify window, it doesn't affect any of your other audio sources!
+And since the command is sent <b>only</b> to the Spotify window, it doesn't affect any of your other audio sources!

 #
 <h3>🎁 Download</h3>
 Click <a href="https://github.com/mavvos/SpotifyGlobal/releases/latest">here</a> for the latest version.

-If you don't have python installed, download the .exe (executable version) and run it, should work as any other normal app.
+If you don't have python installed, download the .exe (executable version) and run it, it should work as any other normal application.

 If you are trying to run the python script version, you'll need to install the modules in requirements.txt
 ```
-pip install keyboard pywinauto
+pip install -r requirements.txt
 ```

 #
 <h3>📂 Your First Time Opening</h3>
-The first time you run the script, it will try to find Spotify's executable in the default installation folder, if it's not found there, you'll be prompted to type your Spotify's application path.
+The first time you run the script it will try to find Spotify's executable in the default installation folder, if it's not found there, you'll be prompted to type your Spotify's application path.

 Which by default is located at:
 ```
 C:\Users\~\AppData\Roaming\Spotify\Spotify.exe
 ```
-After that, <b>a file (options.txt) is created containing your default path and your hotkeys</b>, so you don't need to keep retyping.
+After that, <b>a file (options.txt) is created containing your default path and your hotkeys</b>, so you don't have to keep typing again.

 #
 <h3>🎹 Default Controls</h3>
 <h6>Hotkey in Script = Expected Command</h6>

 ```
 SHIFT + 8 = Volume Up
 SHIFT + 2 = Volume Down
 SHIFT + 4 = Previous Track
 SHIFT + 6 = Next Track
 SHIFT + 5 = Play/Pause
 SHIFT + 1 = Go back 5 seconds
 SHIFT + 3 = Go forward 5 seconds
 SHIFT + 7 = Like/Dislike Track
 SHIFT + 9 = Quit Script
 ```

 #